Canadian Urban Libraries Council (CULC) / Conseil des Bibliothèques Urbaines du Canada (CBUC)

 CULC/CBUC’s mission is to facilitate advocacy, collaboration, and research that strengthens and promotes the value of Canada’s urban libraries as integral to a vibrant democracy, a strong economy, and thriving communities.Research: Create, analyze, and disseminate information that will further the mission of the organization.

 - Capacity Building: Strengthen the capacity of urban libraries to anticipate and respond to the needs of the community.

 - Knowledge Transfer and Exchange: Strengthen our ability to transfer knowledge, share information with CULC/CBUC, and to advance the urban agenda.

 - Organizational Resiliency: Focus on capacity builing initiatives in order to strengthen the resources required for the organization to meet its mandate.

 CULC/CBUC is committed to the strengthening of vibrant urban communities through building the capacity of Canada’s urban libraries.
-Our members collectively serve more than 7.5 million active users who annually make more than 384 million uses of our 522 locations virtual services.
-In 2015 we loaned in excess of 185,000,000 items, and had more than 350,000 uses in person and online.
-CULC/CBUC member libraries expended over $90 million on collections including $11 million on digital resources.
+Our members collectively serve more than 7.5 million active users who annually visit our 622 locations and virtual services.
+In 2018 we loaned over 200 million items, and had more than 550 million uses in person and online.
+CULC/CBUC member libraries expended over $110 million on collections including $11 million on digital resources.
 More than 12,000 library workers are employed by CULC/CBUC member libraries.